Fethard Lifeboat Station: Fethard lifeboat disaster

 Another attempt was made early on Monday morning.
-The Kilmore lifeboat had returned to its station but the Dunmore East lifeboat had stayed at Fethard and the other lifeboat remained in Waterford Harbour with the steam tug that had towed it from Wexford.
-The lifeboats could not land on the island but a line was got across on which two of the survivors could were guided about 100 yd through the water to the Dunmore East lifeboat.
-James Wickham and William Duggan form the Wexford crew used a skiff from the tug to reach the island and rescue the others, two at a time.
-On the second trip to the island the skiff hit the rocks but the hole in the boat was stopped up by a loaf of bread that was wrapped in oilskins.
+The Kilmore lifeboat had returned to its station but the Dunmore East lifeboat had stayed at Fethard, and the other lifeboat remained in Waterford Harbour with the steam tug that had towed it from Wexford.
+The lifeboats could not land on the island, but eventually a line was got across, on which two of the survivors were guided about 100 yd through the water to the Dunmore East lifeboat.
+James Wickham and William Duggan from the Wexford crew used a skiff from the tug to reach the island and rescued the others, two at a time.
+On the second trip to the island, the skiff hit the rocks but the hole in the boat was stopped up by a loaf of bread that was wrapped in oilskins.

 As well as the nine lifeboat volunteers that drowned, one man from the Mexico died of exposure on the island.
 The others survived two nights outside in the storm with no shelter.
 They had no water, just a little brandy and wine which had been saved from the ship; the only food was two tins of meat and a few limpets.

 The survivors of the Fethard lifeboat crew were awarded silver medals by the King of Norway.

-The RNLI had already decided in 1913 to close Fethard when a motor lifeboat could be provided for Dunmore East.
-Its closure was confirmed just two months after the lifeboat disaster.
+The RNLI had already decided in 1913 to close Fethard, as a motor lifeboat was being provided for Dunmore East.
+Following the disaster, the closure was brought forward, confirmed just two months later.

 Inshore lifeboat station

 On 28 June 1995, a meeting of the Executive Committee of the RNLI resolved to re-establish a lifeboat station at Fethard.
 The original 1886 boathouse was initially refurbished to accommodate the boat, with a Landrover used for launching, and with crew training completed, the Inshore lifeboat Axa Life Inshorer (D-445) was placed at the station on 10 July 1996.

 New temporary facilities were opened in January 1999.
 A bungalow was then purchased in Fethard village, and converted into a lifeboat station, ready for use by 2002.
-The station is unusual, as it doesn't sit by the water like most lifeboat stations, but the station is ideally situated for the lifeboat to be transported quickly and easily to various points around the Hook Peninsula for launching.
+The station is unusual, as it doesn't sit by the water like most lifeboat stations, but it is ideally situated for the lifeboat to be transported quickly and easily to various points around the Hook Peninsula for launching.

 Area of operation

 The inshore lifeboat at Fethard has a range of 3 hours and top speed of 25 kn.
-Adjacent stations with all-weather lifeboats are at to the east and to the west.
+Adjacent stations with All-weather lifeboats are at to the east and to the west.